Bajena/blog-posts/2020-04-14-matrix-boost/post.md

 ![screely-1587671538599](https://user-images.githubusercontent.com/5732023/80143181-b8d41f80-85ac-11ea-977b-5806fafcc523.png)

 It turns out that C implementation is **~5.2x faster**!
 It should make a difference for programs heavily relying on matrix operations, like [ray tracers](https://en.wikipedia.org/wiki/Ray_tracing_%28graphics%29) (who writes ray tracers in Ruby is another question 🙈).

 ## Summary
 Even though C language might be scary for some people compared to Ruby and though Ruby's C API is a bit messy and not very well documented I think it's worth giving it a shot and trying to write a simple C. Especially when a part of your program needs a performance Boost or if you want to integrate a C library into your codebase.

-Full code for `matrix_boost` library can be fund [here](https://github.com/Bajena/matrix_boost).
+Full code for `matrix_boost` library can be found [here](https://github.com/Bajena/matrix_boost).

 ## Useful links
 Knowledge about C extensions in Ruby is a bit scattered around the Internet, so I collected some links worth checking if you're struggling with writing your own extension: